What You’ll Learn 🧩

 DewesoftBridge::onGetData()

 This method is called repeatedly during Measure mode.
-Here we can safely read from and write to the channels.
-We should not perform any time-consuming tasks here.
-The method itself is marked as STDMETHODIMP, this is required for Dewesoft to call this function over the DCOM interface.
-Keep in mind that the method gets a block of samples and not an individual sample every time it gets called, so if we want to access every sample in the channel we need to create a loop that will perform this action.
+It provides a safe context for reading from and writing to channels.
+You should not perform any time-consuming tasks here, as it could affect performance.
+The method is marked as STDMETHODIMP, which is required so that Dewesoft can call this function via the DCOM interface.
+Note: This method processes a block of samples, not individual samples.
+If you need to access each sample individually, you must implement a loop to iterate over them.

 1STDMETHODIMP DewesoftBridge::onGetData()